 When I was on my first safari, I wondered, what do cheetahs eat?
 They’re big cats, but not half as big as a lion or a leopard.
 What’s large enough to keep one fed but small enough to be manageable during a hunt?
-My curiosity in cheetah cuisine was soon answered: Impala.
-Sure they eat other things but an gazelle is the MacDonald’s of the predator community.
+My curiosity in cheetah cuisine was soon answered: gazelle.
+Sure they eat other things but a gazelle is the MacDonald’s of the predator community.
 They’re everywhere.
 Once they’re caught they’re light enough to carry if a mamma has hungry cheetah cubs waiting for dinner.

 Wow.. what a sight.

 The story begins the very first hour of my second trip back to the Masai Mara in Kenya.
 I was with my buddy, Sammy, a guide for Wild Eye Photographic Safaris.
 Sammy learned about the Cheetah family from other guides speaking over a walkie talkie and we were on our way!

 I’d never seen cheetah cubs before, and as we pulled up to a large bush at the base of a tree I could see the adorable kitties lounging beneath.
 Our angle wasn’t the best—there were a few other jeeps already there—but my angle wasn’t horrible either.
 To my delight, the cheetah placed herself directly between two bushes that would have otherwise blocked my view.
 (Thank you momma cheetah!)

 We watched as the cubs scampered about playing or gnawing on the twigs of the bush while the mother lounged next to them.
 Then, she saw something.
 Her body tensed and she looked west.
 Both Sammy and I immediately turned in the direction she was looking and we saw…….nothing.
 She, however, with her bionic cheetah eyes, locked on to a lunch waiting to happen.
 As she moved away from her cubs, they instinctively hid themselves in the densest part of the foliage so as not be visible should a predator pass by while she was away.